The new plan will protect civilians while preserving military effectiveness.

-Geoffrey S. Corn is a Professor of Law at South Texas College of Law Houston in Houston, Texas.
-Prior to joining the South Texas College of Law Houston faculty in 2005, Professor Corn served in the U.S. Army for 21 years as an officer, and a final year as s civilian legal advisor, retiring in the rank of Lieutenant Colonel.
+Geoffrey S. Corn is the George R. Killam Jr. Chair of Criminal Law at the Texas Tech University School of Law and Director at the Center for Military Law & Policy.
+Prior to that, he served as Professor of Law at South Texas College of Law Houston and Distinguished Fellow of the Gemunder Center for Defense and Strategy.
+Professor Corn served in the U.S. Army for 21 years as an officer, and a final year as s civilian legal advisor, retiring in the rank of Lieutenant Colonel.
 Professor Corn’s teaching and scholarship focuses on the law of armed conflict, national security law, criminal law and procedure, and prosecutorial ethics.
 He has appeared an expert witness at the Military Commission in Guantanamo, the International Criminal Tribunal for the Former Yugoslavia, and in federal court.
 He is the lead author of The Law of Armed Conflict: An Operational Perspective, and The Laws of War and the War on Terror, and National Security Law and Policy: a Student Treatise.

 Subscribe to this Lawfare contributor via RSS.

 Congress needs to immediately amend the War Crimes Act to align federal criminal jurisdiction over war crimes with the international law concept of universal jurisdiction.

 The United States claims to have “exercised its inherent right of self-defense” in accordance with Article 51 of the U.N.
 Charter in conducting a drone strike in Iraq targeting Iranian Major General Qassem Soleimani.

 The dispute between Defense Secretary Mark Esper and former Navy Secretary Richard V. Spencer may be at the forefront of the news cycle, but the real story is the corruption of military good order and discipline.